Avril Henry

-Avril K. Henry (5 April 1935 – 20 April 2016) was an English activist who campaigned for the legalisation of voluntary euthanasia and former professor of English medieval culture at the University of Exeter.
-In her works Dr. Henry researched theory of typology.
+Avril K. Henry (5 April 1935 – 20 April 2016) was an English professor of medieval culture and activist for the legalisation of euthanasia.
+She died by suicide in 2016.

+Biography

 Henry was born in Lincoln, Lincolnshire to Royal Air Force officer Robert Charles Henry and Eileen Florence Whattam Henry.

+Henry worked as a professor of English medieval culture at the University of Exeter.
+She researched the theory of typology.

-She committed suicide at her home in Brampford Speke, Devon, near Exeter, on 20 April 2016, aged 81.
+Henry campaigned for the legalisation of voluntary euthanasia.
+She died by suicide at her home in Brampford Speke, Devon, near Exeter, on 20 April 2016, aged 81.
 Her home had been raided by police the previous week after they were tipped off by Interpol that she had bought a euthanasia kit from Mexico.